juvalen/mb-checker/README.md

 &nbsp;&nbsp;&nbsp;**return code** (200, 301, 404 & 406 in this sample run), + if preserved or entry id if rejected.

 This sample run entails entries returning 301, 404, 406, DDD & XXX being removed.
 XXX code is caused by network errors and entry id is shown.
 These XXX entries are always removed, there is no need to specify it.
-DDD means a duplicated entry that will be removed, showing its id.
+DDD means a duplicated entry that will be removed -first occurrence will be preserved- showing its id.

 ## Change log

-* R3.2 remove duplicated entries option, first occurrence will remain
+* R3.2 remove duplicated entries option

 * R3.1 handles UTF-8 characters and processes also "other" & "synced" bookmark folders.
 Output file is now Bookmarks.out